nasa03/Quantum-mining-puzzle-66/README.md

 # Quantum-mining-puzzle-66
-these are a work in progressand crrently do not work properly<br>
+these are a work in progress and crrently do not work properly<br>